vivaansinghvi07/smoky-mountain-data-comp/README.md

 │  ├─ build_paper.sh            // compiles the paper with pdflatex
 │  ├─ load_files.sh             // gets all large image folders needed for this code
 │  ├─ startup.sh                // general startup script - does everything needed
-│  └─ venv.sh                   // creates virtual environment and installs dependencies
+│  └─ venv.sh                   // creates a virtual environment and installs dependencies
 ├─ step1
 │  ├─ archive                   // contains old, unused code
 │  │  ├─ generate_data.py           // was used to generate synthetic data for training OCR